 A 10-room townhouse in the Georgetown section of Washington, DC, was home to the Kennedys from 1958 to 1961 – the exciting period when their daughter Caroline was a little girl, when John Jr. was born, and when JFK ran for president.
 Just beyond the front steps of this home, the Kennedys played with Caroline.
 JFK also held many press conferences from its front steps.

 This was the Kennedy residence prior to their White House Years.
 From this house, the President-elect traveled to the Capitol for his inauguration in January 1961.

-Left: President and Mrs. Kennedy lived in this 4-bedroom townhouse on N Street in Georgetown with Caroline and John Jr. before moving to the White House.
-Right: The young family is shown in an informal and playful moment in front of the N Street House.
+President and Mrs. Kennedy lived in this 4-bedroom townhouse on N Street in Georgetown with Caroline and John Jr. before moving to the White House.
+(Photo credit: Google Maps)

 Perfect, like the Kennedys' N Street townhouse, for a narrow lot, this 2-story, 4-bedroom home plan includes a garage, screened patio, Great Room, and study (House Plan #108-1078).

 While President Kennedy spent only a few weekends in this Virginia estate, it is significant because it is the only home ever built for the family – and designed by the First Lady.
 After JFK’s assassination in November 1963, Jackie retreated to Wexford with her children.
 But within a year, she sold the estate.

 The Ranch style house – which cost more than $100,000 to build – sits on more than 160 acres of land on Rattlesnake Mountain in Middleburg, Virginia.
 Named Wexford by Mrs. Kennedy – after the county in Ireland where the Kennedys trace their roots – the home has five bedrooms, two staff bedrooms, French doors, a long terrace off the living and dining rooms, walking paths, and patios.